Fertility treatments and the fact pregnancies are happening later in life has made multiple births more common.

 - you have had fertility treatment

-It's usually possible to find out if you're having twins through 12-week scan.
+It's usually possible to find out if you're having twins through your 12-week scan.

 At the scan, you should be told whether the babies share a placenta (meaning they're identical) or if they have 2 separate placentas (meaning they can be identical or not).

 If this is not clear from the first scan, you should be offered another one.